I love, love, love the look of an edge finished with bias tape!

 After you’ve staystitched both the back and front neckline, sew both shoulder seams.

-If you are finishing a neckline, leave the side seams (SS) unsewn.
-This will give you unrestricted access to the neckline — because sewing in a tube is frustrating.
+If you’re finishing a neckline, leave the side seams (SS) unsewn.
+This will give you unrestricted access to the neckline — because sewing in a tube can be frustrating.

-Step 4: Pin the bias tape in place.
+Step 4: Align the bias tape to the edge and sew in place.

 For a functional bias facing, align the RS of the bias tape with the RS of the garment.

 To begin, fold the bias tape in half to determine its center.
 Then, place the center of the bias tape at the center front (CF) of the neckline.
-(The black arrow points to CF in the image below).
+(I deliberately made a CF seam for the purposes of this demonstration.)

 And align the unfolded long edge of the bias tape with the line of staystitching.

-Then, pin and press the bias tape as you go around the edge.
+You can pin and press the bias tape around the entire edge before sewing.

-Sew easy tip: I like to place a straight pin at each shoulder seam (pink pin heads) as a reminder to pause and make sure the SAs are positioned correctly as I stitch the bias tape to the edge.
+I like to place a straight pin at each seam as a reminder to PAUSE and make sure the SAs are positioned correctly underneath as I stitch the bias tape to the edge.